 Identifying Potential Duplicate Observations

-Investigators who are preparing JWST proposals can use the MAST Data Discovery Portal to identify potential duplications between observations of their desired targets and existing or accepted JWST observations.
+Investigators preparing JWST proposals can use the MAST Data Discovery Portal to identify potential duplications between targets they wish to observe and previously approved JWST observations.

-When preparing an observing proposal for JWST, investigators are obliged to check their targets against existing or planned JWST observations for potential duplications (see JWST Duplication Checking).
-You may use the MAST Data Discovery Portal to discover archived and planned JWST observations of most targets, and to visualize the approximate footprints of such observations on the sky.
+When preparing a JWST observing proposal, investigators are obliged to check their targets against existing or planned JWST observations for potential duplications.
+You may use the MAST Data Discovery Portal to discover planned (and eventually archived) JWST observations of most targets, and to visualize the approximate footprints of such observations on the sky.
 The portal will simultaneously provide important, but incomplete, ancillary information for the matched observations, such as the instrument(s) and some information about the observing configuration(s).
-The Portal can also display the footprints of archived data from other hosted missions, such as HST images, which may be useful to plan your observations in detail.
+If potential duplications are identified, you will need to inspect the public APT file of the accepted programs to get detailed exposure information to judge whether a duplication is real.
+The portal can also display the footprints of archived data from other hosted missions, such as HST images, which may be useful to plan your observations in detail.

 Portal target search

-Checking for potentially duplicate observations begins with searching the MAST Data Discovery Portal for your targets, with a radius in the Table below that is appropriate for the instrument configuration you intend to use (see JWST Duplicate Observations Policy for details).The general procedure for searching for observations of astronomical targets is described in the article on Data Exploration with the MAST Portal.
+General search procedures for observations of astronomical targets are described in Data Exploration with the MAST Portal.
 Exposures that overlap the selected target (or coordinates) within the search radius will be listed in a table, and the approximate footprints of those exposures will appear against a background image of the sky at the target location.

 Potential vs. Actual Duplications

-The fully developed user tool for JWST duplication checking is not yet available.
-Until then, the MAST Portal capabilities described here will help you identify potential duplications between your intended observations and those that are planned or that have already executed.
-Note, however, that the complete footprint of dithered or mosaiced observations is not accurately represented (see Evaluating Potential Duplications below).
-You must evaluate the particulars of the planned observations in the context of the JWST Duplicate Observations Policy (using the accepted program's APT file and/or the Aladin display in APT, as appropriate) to determine if the potential duplications are genuine.
+The MAST Portal capabilities described here will help you identify potential duplications between your intended observations and those that are planned or that have already executed.
+Note, however, that the complete footprint of dithered or mosaicked observations is not accurately represented (see Evaluating Potential Duplications below).
+You must evaluate the details of the planned observations by using the accepted program's APT file (and/or the Aladin display in APT, as appropriate) to determine if the potential duplications are genuine in the context of the JWST Duplicate Observations Policy.